EmilianC/Gemcutter/Resources/Docs/Entity.md

 	//...
 }

-// Process all friendly SquadLeaders on the local network. for (Entity& e : With<Player, Friendly, LocalNetwork, SquadLeader>()) {
+// Process all friendly SquadLeaders on the network. for (Entity& e : With<Player, Friendly, Network, SquadLeader>()) {
 	//...
 }